The Big Red Bear

 First-Years on the Field

-First-year students storm the field at the first home football game of the season – halfbacks, coaches, and tuba players flee for their lives.
+First-year students storm the field at the homecoming football – halfbacks, coaches, and tuba players flee for their lives.

 Seniors on the Field